Anthrocon/www/content/travel-tips/index.md

 ### Sharing a Ride

-Looking to share a ride with other attendees?&nbsp;Check out our [**Anthrocon Ride Share group on Facebook**](https://www.facebook.com/groups/AnthroconRideShare) to get started.
+Looking to share a ride with other attendees?
+Check out our [**Anthrocon Ride Share group on Facebook**](https://www.facebook.com/groups/AnthroconRideShare) to get started.

 ### Anthrocon Hotel shuttles